 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
-If you have had symptoms like pain or a "clicking" sound, you'll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
+If you are experiencing discomfort, tightness, pain, clicking or snapping sounds in your jaw, or other symptoms, you may have a TMJ disorder.
+Our TMJ specialist can help diagnose and correct these issues at our Lawrence office.
 These symptoms occur when the joints of the jaw and the teeth do not work together correctly.
 The pain that occurs most commonly comes from the muscles who are the mediator between the joint and the teeth.
 When this discrepancy is severe symptoms can include:

 No one treatment can resolve TMJ disorders and the different treatment options take time to become effective.
 We can help you have a healthier and more comfortable jaw.